ssanj/zat/docs/user-manual/repoistory-structure.md

 - All templated files go in the 'templates' folder under the Zat repository folder.
 This can include regular files, files and folders with tokenised names and templates.

+## Regular files

-**Regular files**: Plain old files without any tokens in their name or in their content.
+Plain old files without any tokens in their name or in their content.
 These will get copied "as is" to the target directory when the repository is processed. **Note:** attributes of a file will not be copied.
 If you need some attributes maintained for a file, you can do that through a shell hook file.

-**Files and folders with tokenised names**: Files and folders with tokens in their name but not in their content.
+## Files and folders with tokenised names

+Files and folders with tokens in their name but not in their content.
 Eg. '$project$_README.md'.
 These tokens will be replaced when the repository is processed and files and folders will be written to the target directory with the updated names.

+## Templates

-**Templates**: Are files that end with a '.tmpl'.
+Are files that end with a '.tmpl'.
 Eg. 'README.md.tmpl'.
 They can have tokens in their name and in their content.
 The tokens in their names and content will get replaced when the repository is processed.
 The '.tmpl' suffix is removed when the processed template is written to the target directory.

 - [Repository types](repository-structure/repository-types.md)